petkovacs19/tgs_salt_segmentation/README.md

-# tsg_salt_segmentation
+# TSG Salt Segmentation competition

-This is a project containing source code to the TSG image segmentation competition
+This is a project containing source code to the TSG image segmentation competition.

+More to come.